ietf-satp/draft-ietf-satp-architecture/draft-ietf-satp-architecture.md

 {: #terms}

 Following is some terminology used in the current document.
-We borrow terminology from NIST and ISO as much as possible, introducing new terms only when needed:
+We borrow terminology from [NIST18] and [ISOBC] as much as possible, introducing new terms only when needed: